 The scheme for employer supported childcare is expected to be replaced by a new Tax-Free Childcare scheme to be phased in from early 2017.
-The scheme will be available to families where all parents are working and meet a minimum income level with each earning less than £150,000 a year.
+The scheme will be available to families where all parents are working 16 hours a week and meet a minimum income level with each earning less than $\pounds100,000$ a year.
 Parents who are receiving support through Tax Credits or the Universal Credit will not be eligible.

 Parents will need to register with the government and open an online account with National Savings and Investments.
 The government will then 'top up' payments into this account at a rate of 20p for every 80p that families pay in.
-The scheme is limited to $\pounds10,000$ per child per year.
-The government's contribution will be a maximum of $\pounds2,000$ .
+The scheme is limited to £10,000 per child per year.
+The government's contribution will be a maximum of £2,000.